 They are also ignorant of the fact that evolution has been taught in the Indian spiritual philosophies for thousands of years and seem to hold the notion that no-one had ever conceived of such an idea as evolution until Charles Darwin.

-A retired physicist, an atheist himself, reliably informed us that very few of today’s scientists have even a basic knowledge of history, philosophy, or religion; a fact that he considered most lamentable and appalling.
+A retired physicist, an atheist himself, reliably informed us that very few of today’s scientists have even a basic knowledge of history, philosophy, or religion; a fact that he considered most lamentable.
 It would seem that all they care about or give any credence to is science itself.
 Even the history of science is dismissed, although this is no doubt partly due to the many embarrassing facts it would reveal, in showing the utterly untrustworthy and unreliable nature of science and how it changes its tune about everything every few decades or so…thus proving that really it knows nothing and can prove nothing.

 Science has at one time accepted all that it now denies and denied all that it now accepts.
 Who can trust science?